How to Read Solo-Mining Statistics

 Our recommendation

-That gives you summed, smoother fleet stats, a single combined best share, one payout identity, and one address to watch — with full per-machine detail still visible.
-It is the setup the SoloLuck stats page is built around.
+For most people running a home fleet, a common approach is to group all miners under one address and tell them apart with worker labels (for example address.rig1, address.bitaxe).
+That gives you summed, smoother fleet stats, a single combined best share, one payout identity, and one address to watch — with per-machine detail still visible.

-Split across separate addresses only when you deliberately want distinct payout identities.
-It costs you nothing in odds, but it fragments your tracking, so do it for a reason, not by accident.
+Use separate addresses only when you deliberately want distinct payout identities.
+It costs nothing in odds but fragments your tracking, so do it for a reason, not by accident.

 FAQ